FAForever/faf-java-server/readme.md

 * Allows connection via WebSocket
 * Supports OAuth so service applications can connect as well
 * Detailed logging which can be configured at runtime
+* Allows disabling authentication, making it much easier for users to test